Posted on Jun 24, 2022

 Do “festive” emojis demonstrate intent to contract?

-A recent case involving a dispute between a landlord and prospective tenants in Israel illustrates the difficulty in determining the intent underlying the use of emojis.
+An Israeli court case involving a dispute between a landlord and prospective tenants illustrates the difficulty in determining the intent underlying the use of emojis.
 The landlord had listed his apartment for rent online and received a text from a couple which included the words “Good morning interested in the house just need to discuss the details ... when suits you?”
 The text also included a series of playful emojis interspersed with the text – a smiley face, a champagne bottle, a chipmunk and dancing playboy bunnies.

 The landlord interpreted this text to mean the couple wanted the property and removed the listing.
 When the couple did not proceed, the landlord sued them.
 The judge devoted a paragraph in his judgment to the meaning of emojis in contractual negotiations, concluding that the couple had negotiated in bad faith by including “festive” and “smiley” emojis in their series of texts with the landlord.
 The judge ruled the couple must pay the equivalent of USD $2,200 to cover the landlord’s damages and legal fees.